 Step 4: Create A Health Insurance Policy

 The older you get, the more health risks you’ll have.
-So a health insurance policy is extremely essential for your safety.
+So a health insurance policy is essential for your safety.

 You have to be as healthy as possible, that can only happen if you eat healthy, exercise and sleep well.